 PL-1: The Intern Year

-Four months are dedicated to general ambulatory pediatrics; three at our UHCC Pediatric and Adolescent Center where residents care for acute and chronic problems and address issues in preventive health and heath maintenance.
-One month of child development provides supervised experiences in a variety of community settings to learn variations in behavior and development and to learn about the diagnosis and management of children with developmental disabilities.
+A total of four blocks are dedicated to ambulatory pediatrics.
+Two rotations are in the general pediatric clinic at University Pediatric and Adolescent Center, where residents care for acute and chronic problems and address issues in preventive health maintenance.
+One block is spent in the adolescent medicine clinic, where residents receive comprehensive training in issues specific to the care of the teenage patient, including mental health concerns.
+One block of child development provides supervised experiences in a variety of community settings to learn about variations in behavior and development, and to also learn about the diagnosis and management of children with developmental disabilities.

-Of the two-month neonatal experience, the first concentrates on the evaluation and care of the full term newborn in the nursery and outpatient setting.
-The second month allows experience in neonatal intensive care.
-Residents receive one-on-one attending supervision as they learn the care of the sick or premature infant, neonatal resuscitation, and delivery room stabilization in a NICU that stresses family-centered care.
+Of the two-block neonatal experience, one concentrates on the evaluation and care of the full term newborn in both the nursery and outpatient settings.
+The second block is spent in the neonatal intensive care unit, where the resident will learn the care of the sick or premature infant, neonatal resuscitation, and delivery room stabilization.

 In addition, two months are spent in our pediatric emergency department learning acute care management.
 Through clinical, didactic, and patient simulation technology, residents become credentialed to perform all of the Residency Review Committee (RRC) required skills.